c0rp-aubakirov/notify_after_command_executed/README.md

      $ cd ~/notify_after_command_executed
      $ echo "source $(pwd)/postexec_notify" >> ~/.bashrc

+Now restart your terminal.
+After restart you should see this messages:

+	preexec.sh is not exist
+	Trying to download it from github

+Now try to test if notification appear:

+	$ sleep 6

 ## Configuration

 There is variable `NOTIFICATION_SECONDS_TRESHOLD` in `postexec_notify` script.
 This variable indicates how long command should work to be considered as long-running.